Quick Take: This month’s Boozy Quick Bread Recipe: Limencello Quick Cake

 Fold dry ingredients into the wet ones taking care not to overmix.

 Bake until a toothpick inserted in the center comes out clean (about 1 hour to 1 hour twenty minutes in my oven, but perhaps shorter in others, so start checking at 40 minutes).

-Recommended Drink Pairing: English Breakfast tea (iced or hot, without mild or sugar)
+Recommended Drink Pairing: English Breakfast tea (iced or hot, without milk or sugar)

 Mix and add the ingredients in the order of the recipe to avoid over mixing the flour.

 Trust the toothpick test over the time for determining when it’s done.
 (My oven usually takes longer than recipe recommendations, so I monitor it closely towards the end)

 I use frozen raspberries because they hold together better when i mix them in the batter (and I end up with nice little pockets of moist berry instead of it breaking up throughout the bread)